SebastianLees/soybean_condition_scraper/README.md

 3) The script can be run manually (scraper.py) or scheduling can be set up.

 ### Assumptions
-This is designed to be a simple script - features like logging, advanced dugging and custom functionality are not included.
+This is designed to be a simple script - features like logging, advanced debugging and custom functionality are not included.

 ### Deployment
 Deployment could vary.
 The simplest deployment is just running the script manually.
 You could also crontab and a local machine (e.g. to check weekly).
 For a more robust deployment there are a couple of options: